Semi-automatically optimized calibration of internal combustion engines: Optimizing the AVL Engine Model

 \section{Optimizing the AVL Engine Model}

+As explained in Section \ref{sec:calibration}, we subdivide the engine optimization into two phases.
+During the first phase, which we call \emph{basic calibration}, measurements are taken for a prescribed amount of time in regions which are known to be critical to any calibration effort, regardless of the specific engine.
+The basic calibration is concluded by passing the obtained data to Algorithm~\ref{algo:calibration}, which is run without the emission constraint~\eqref{eq:integral-emission-constraint} in the ILP.
+If constraint~\eqref{eq:integral-emission-constraint} is omitted, there always exists a feasible solution $\SOLprelim$ to the ILP, which may contain several gaps, though, due to the drivability constraint and empty stacks.
+Hence, the while loop exits immediately and the gaps in $\SOLprelim$ are closed.

-We subdivided the engine optimization into two phases.
-During the first phase, which we dub basic calibration, the emission constraint~\eqref{eq:em-constraint} is ignored.
-The purpose of this omission is to obtain a coarse picture of the engine behavior and derive a preliminary solution that conforms to the drivability constraint \eqref{eq:drivability-constraints}.
-In the second phase, which we dub full calibration, a solution conforming to all constraints is obtained by building on and refining the preliminary solution of the first phase.
+In the second phase, which we call \emph{full calibration}, a solution map conforming to all constraints is obtained by building on and refining the preliminary solution map of the first phase.
+During full calibration, Algorithm~\ref{algo:calibration} runs automatically and without time limit until it returns a complete solution map $\SOL$.

-All measurement times are given as real-world measurement times as opposed to runtimes of the simulation which are highly hardware specific.
+One could, in theory, omit the first phase and turn the calibration procedure into a fully automatic one by letting all actuators range freely on their whole domain right from the start.
+However, carefully applying engineering-knowledge in the first phase by bounding some actuators, fixing others, and ignoring the very restrictive emission constraints results in the quick gathering of a meaningful base set of data which then merely has to be refined in the sequel.
+In our experience, this approach considerably reduces the number of measurements required.

+Throughout this section the precision parameter $k$ is set to 16, and this yields 256 representative data points for the solution map $\SOL$.
+This determines the shapes of Figures~\ref{fig:af-comp}ff.

+\begin{remark} In the test bench scenario, measurements are taken, though not necessarily stored, in regular time intervals.
+A realistic frequency is one measurement per second.
+We take this frequency as the basis of our translation of the number of measurements in the simulation into real-world time.
+Below, we state the costs of our method in real-world time, as all computation times occurring during the different steps of Algorithm~\ref{algo:calibration} are negligible in comparison to the days, or even weeks, that the physical experiments on a test bench can take. \end{remark}